 Do you have a toll pass or transponder on your personal car?
 Consider if your own transponder will work along your travel route.
 If you’re traveling to a state with reciprocity, your toll pass can save the day.

-For example, a trip from Washington, DC to Maine—traveling through D.C., Maryland, Delaware, New Jersey, New York, Connecticut, Massachusetts, New Hampshire, and Maine—can be completed with a single transponder from E-ZPass.
-In fact, E-ZPass is valid from North Carolina to Maine, west to Indiana, and you don’t need to live in an E-ZPass state to get a transponder.
+For example, a trip from Florida to Maine—traveling through Florida, Georgia, North Carolina, Virginia, D.C., Maryland, Delaware, New Jersey, New York, Connecticut, Massachusetts, New Hampshire, and Maine—can be completed with a single transponder from E-ZPass.
+In fact, E-ZPass is valid from Florida to Maine, west to Indiana, and you don’t need to live in an E-ZPass state to get a transponder.

 By our calculations, the best-value toll transponder is the NC Quick Pass, which costs less than many other toll passes and is good for travel in 18 states.

 Do beware the cashless toll gotcha.

 Many states are moving to a model where tolls are unstaffed.
 On these roads, when you drive through a toll plaza, a camera reads the transponder on your windshield.
 When there is no transponder, the technology captures the vehicle’s license plate number.
 If you’ve rented a car and do not have a transponder, the toll charge will be sent to the vehicle’s owner—the rental car company—which will promptly forward that charge to you, the driver.
 In addition, that toll charge will be accompanied by an extra administration fee.